 A woman coming back from a field in Port Vila

-Traditional production of Sakau, Enpein ecotourism site
+Traditional production of Sakau at the Enpein ecotourism site